matthewstyler/conversation-analyzer/README.md

 # conversation-analyzer

 To use, you must first export and include relative to the current working directory of the program, your facebook message conversation.
+At the program start, import file and provide names of users you wish to analyze.

 Note: Requires Python 3.x, numpy, nltk stopwords, gemsim word2vec, sklearn, textblob and matplotlib

-Prediction is based on naive bayes supervised machine learning classification
+Prediction is based on naive bayes supervised machine learning classification.
+A percentage of the given test data may be chosen as a test set to run against the classifier.

 Sample run:
 ```